What is a Carcinoid?

 - Difficulty breathing

-- Skin flushing, where the skin on your face and upper chest turns pinkish, red, or purple, and feels hot
+- Skin flushing, where the skin on the face and upper chest turns pinkish, red, or purple, and feels hot

-As with many cancers, we are unsure what causes carcinoid tumors.
+As with many cancers, it is unclear exactly what causes carcinoid tumors.
 Some research indicates that they arise from stem cells in the bronchial tubes.
 Family history and age may contribute to the formation of these tumors.